The year has flown by right before my eyes and are we just a week away from the New Year?

 Sift besan, flour, sooji & salt.

-Add the sifted flours to the ghee-sugar mix in parts stirring continuously till you get a soft dough.The dough will be sticky and loose.
+Add the sifted flours to the ghee-sugar mix in parts stirring continuously till you get a soft dough.The dough will be sticky.
 Wrap up the dough in a cling film and refrigerate for 15-20 minutes or until firm.
+Once firm, take our the dough and knead it for 3-4 minutes.
+From the heat of the palms, the ghee will melt, refrigerate the dough again after kneading.

 Line your cookie sheet with parchment.